pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/Testing.md

 }
 ```

-> To make use of controllable schedulers you must use the
+> Tip: To make use of controllable schedulers you must use the
 [Combine Schedulers][gh-combine-schedulers] library, which is automatically included with the
 Composable Architecture.